Charlescai123/Kinova-IBVS-Control/README.md

 <img src="Image/OS Version/Linux/untick.png"/>

 For generating the Matlab engine python module to be used in ROS backend, you may follow the instructions step by step.
+After all things done, open *Scene -> KinovaIBVS* to play.

 ---